sensationmm/socket/README.md

 getEnv(Env.StaticAssetsUrl)
 ```

-All browser accessable envs should be added the `Env` enum, this allows them to be used around the project and shouldn't
+All browser accessible envs should be added the `Env` enum, this allows them to be used around the project and shouldn't
 conflict if we later decide to modify the resolved var name.

 When fetching in a node env you can either use the `getEnv` method or for protected values (such as private tokens to be used at build time) use `process.env`.